f3d-app/f3d/doc/user/07-COMMANDS.md

 `azimuth_camera value`: A specific command to tilt the camera right or left, takes an angle in degrees as an argument.
 eg: `azimuth_camera 120`.

-`increase_light_intensity`: A specific command to increase light intensity.
-No argument.

-`decrease_light_intensity`: A specific command to decrease light intensity.
-No argument.

-`increase_opacity`: A specific command to increase opacity.
-Unset opacity will be treated as if it has a value of 1.
-No argument.

-`decrease_opacity`: A specific command to decrease opacity.
-Unset opacity will be treated as if it has a value of 1.
-No argument.

 `print_scene_info`: A specific command to print information about the scene.
 No argument.

 `print_coloring_info`: A specific command to print information about coloring settings.
 No argument.